 “Ask yourself: Is my pet having more bad days than good?
 Can he still enjoy his favorite activities?
 Is he able to spend time with his people, or does he need to be isolated for safety?”

-So, just remember that while you need to consider the safety and well-being of you, other people, and other pets, you must also take your dog’s quality of life into account when trying to figure out a path forward.
+While you need to consider the safety and well-being of you, other people, and other pets, you must also take your dog’s quality of life into account when trying to figure out a path forward.

 These are tough questions to face, but they are imperative to help guide you through this very emotional decision.